bardhprenkaj/bardh-prenkaj-resume/content/publication/flaborea-2023-hypad/index.md

-tags: ['anomaly detection', 'hyperbolic uncertainty']
+tags: ['anomaly detection', 'uncertainty estimation']

 # Display this page in the Featured widget?
 featured: true